neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

     -> GraphCreateResult

     Constructs a random subgraph based on random walks with restarts.

+.. py:function:: gds.hits.mutate(G: Graph, **config: Any) -> Series[Any]

+    Hyperlink-Induced Topic Search (HITS) is a link analysis algorithm that rates nodes.

+.. py:function:: gds.hits.mutate.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.hits.stats(G: Graph, **config: Any) -> Series[Any]

+    Hyperlink-Induced Topic Search (HITS) is a link analysis algorithm that rates nodes.

+.. py:function:: gds.hits.stats.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.hits.stream(G: Graph, **config: Any) -> DataFrame

+    Hyperlink-Induced Topic Search (HITS) is a link analysis algorithm that rates nodes.

+.. py:function:: gds.hits.stream.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.hits.write(G: Graph, **config: Any) -> Series[Any]

+    Hyperlink-Induced Topic Search (HITS) is a link analysis algorithm that rates nodes.

+.. py:function:: gds.hits.write.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

 .. py:function:: gds.influenceMaximization.celf.mutate(G: Graph, **config: Any) -> Series[Any]